abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 The principles of the pure understanding, then, are just the rules for using the pure concepts of understanding in experience, therefore we can derive them using the table of categories:

+- Quantity - *Axioms* of intuition
+- Quality - *Anticipations* of perception
+- Relation - *Analogies* of experience
+- Modality - *Postulates* of empirical thought in general.

+We may divide these categories in relation to their use in experience into *mathematical* (quantity and quality) and *dynamic* (relation and modality) where the former defines our objective reality as such and the latter describes the laws which it follows.
+If we view the humans' ability to perceive as a formal system, then the mathematical categories contain the definition of the system and the dynamical ones supply the general laws for using it in an empirical setting in terms of its scope of validity, the category of relation being the more interesting of the two, because it is this category which postulates the the world itself is lawful i.e. that it is possible to understand and predict its behaviour through the employment of logic.

 Quantity - *Axioms* of intuition
-Quality - *Anticipations* of perception
-Relation - *Analogies* of experience
-Modality - *Postulates* of empirical thought in general.

-We may divide these categories when viewed relative to their use in experience into *mathematical* (quantity and quality) and *dynamic* (relation and modality).
-If we view the humans' ability to perceive as a formal system, then the mathematical categories contain the definition of the system and the dynamical ones supply the general laws for using it in an empirical setting in terms of its scope of validity, the category of relation being the more interesting of the two, because it is this category which postulates the world itself is lawful i.e. that it is possible to understand and predict its behaviour through the employment of logic.

-Quantity - *Axioms* of intuition
 ---
 The principle for using the category of quantity is: "All intuitions are extensive magnitudes."
-To understand what it means, let's go back to the process of synthesis.
+To understand what this means, let's go back to the process of synthesis.
 Recall that intuitions constitute the "raw material" from which representations are produced.
 But in order for these intuitions to be analysed, they must be *compared* to one another in various ways.

-For example, to perceive an object as moving, we must compare its current position its size from some time ago.
-It is only through expressing the position of an object in terms that we can compare that we would be able to know that it moved, only by saying "the current distance between me and this object is equal to the distance from a moment ago plus or minus another amount.
+For example, to perceive an objects as moving, we must compare its current position its size from some time ago.
+It is only through expressing the position of an object in therms that we can compare that we would be able to know that it moved, only by saying "the current distance between me and this object is equal to the distance from a moment ago plus or minus some amount.
 This formula can tell us how fast is the object moving but we also need it to perceive that it is moving at all, else we would just see an stream of different images with no way of knowing how do they relate to one another.

-Therefore, we can view all intuitions as amounts of different stuff or, in other words as different kinds of extensive magnitudes, probably the most important of which are an object's magnitude in space, or, in other words, its size and dimensions, and an objects magnitude in time, or its duration.
+Therefore, we can view all intuitions as amounts of different stuff or, in other words as different kinds of extensive magnitudes, the most important of which being the object's magninitudes in space, or in other words its size and dimensions, and an object's magnitude in time, or its duration.

-"Everything can be represented by numbers" perhaps this is simply because we perceive by numbers.
+"Everything can be represented by numbers".
+Perhaps this is simply because we peceive by means of numbers.

 Quality - *Anticipations* of perception
 ---